There are thousands of mold strains. Black mold is the most common one but is also the deadliest.

 Mold grows in moist atmospheres, and black mold is no exception.
 It’s commonly found in the home because it thrives in areas such as the bathroom, kitchen, and basement.

-Black mold typically grows because of lack of insulation and leakages in the toilet, shower, and other moist household appliances.
+Black mold typically grows because of a lack of insulation and leakages in the toilet, shower, and other moist household appliances.

-Black mold also grows in specific environments more than others.
+Black mold also grows in specific environments more than in others.
 For example, if you live in a humid environment, you’re more at risk of developing a black mold infestation than someone who lives in a dry climate.